-We are subject to the periodic reporting and other informational requirements of the Exchange Act.
-Under the Exchange Act, we are required to file reports and other information with the SEC.
-Specifically, we are required to file annually a Form 20-F no later than four months after the close of each fiscal year.
-Copies of reports and other information, when so filed, may be inspected without charge and may be obtained at prescribed rates at the public reference facilities maintained by the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
-20549.
-The public may obtain information regarding the Washington, D.C.
-Public Reference Room by calling the SEC at 1-800-SEC-0330.
-The SEC also maintains a web site at www.sec.gov that contains reports, proxy and information statements, and other information regarding registrants that make electronic filings with the SEC using its EDGAR system.
+We are subject to periodic reporting and other informational requirements of the Exchange Act, as applicable to foreign private issuers, and are required to file reports and other information with the SEC.
+Specifically, we are required to file annually an annual report on Form 20-F within four months after the end of each fiscal year, which is December 31.
+All information we file with the SEC can be obtained over the internet at the SEC's website at www.sec.gov.
 As a foreign private issuer, we are exempt from the rules under the Exchange Act prescribing the furnishing and content of quarterly reports and proxy statements, and officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.